True North Kitchen

 These Quick Swedish Pickled Cucumbers are best enjoyed within the first 5-7 days.
 They will still have good flavor but will begin to lose their crunch over time.

-How to Enjoy Swedish Pickled Cucumbers
+How to Serve Swedish Pickled Cucumbers

 • Use them to brighten up your Nordic open face sandwiches (smørrebrød or smörgås)!
 This can be as simple as a smear of paté, cream cheese or hummus on rye crispbread topped with a few crisp, delicious pickle slices.
-Get creative!

 Close up of Vegetarian Swedish Meatballs with pickles and lingonberries.